bastshoes/adguard_custom/README.md

-# adguard_custom
-Adguard Home custom component for Home-assistant
+# Adguard Home custom component for Home-assistant

+This custom component for Home-assistant.
+Component work with Home-assistant startinf 0.92 or later.